 - The names of barristers and solicitors involved in the hearing;

 - If the case is adjourned, the name of the court it is adjourned to, and the date it will next come to court;

 - Whether legal aid was granted.

-The defendant’s past offences must NOT be reported until a trial is over, unless there has been an application to the court.
+The defendant’s past offences must NOT be reported until a trial is over, unless a court order has been made to allow this.
 Again, doing this might suggest they are likely to be guilty.

 The eight points are things that can definitely be reported safely.
 But in practice, media outlets can often report other details, such as what the defendant was wearing, or the fact that he “spoke only to confirm his name”.
 They might also give information that could not possibly be contested in a trial: for instance, that a celebrity defendant is famous for a particular acting role.

-Note, it is not the case that cases heard in the magistrates’ court cannot be reported in full.
-In fact, the principle of open justice means that if they should be reported.
-This applies to trials in the magistrates courts, or other cases that are dealt with entirely by the magistrates – for instance, where a defendant pleads guilty to a minor offence, and the magistrates’ must hear an outline of the case and decide on the sentence.
-All this can be reported.
-It is only the early hearings that are restricted under the Crime and Disorder Act.
+Note, it is not the case that cases heard in the magistrates’ court cannot be reported in full – though some students and even professionals think this is true.
+In fact, the principle of open justice means journalists must be be free to report them.
+This applies to full trials and other cases dealt with entirely by the magistrates.
+All the facts can be reported.
+It is only the preliminary hearings that are restricted under the Crime and Disorder Act.

 Cases sent to the Crown court for sentencing

 Magistrates can only send people to prison for up to six months.
 If they hear a case but decide a longer prison term may be appropriate, they can send it to the Crown court for sentencing.
 If this happens, the hearing has already begun and proceedings can be fully reported.
 It is not the same as a preliminary hearing, which cannot be reported in full.

 Sometimes it may not be fully clear whether a reporter is observing a preliminary hearing, or the actual hearing.
 In this situation, it is wise to check with the legal adviser in court.